Chemical free produce from the Quaker Farm Store!

 - Maggie R, New York, adoptive mother of Pretty Pearl

-There are several choices to be made when adopting a sheep.....
+There are many choices to consider when adopting a sheep.....

-2. What form do you want the fiber to arrive in?
-Would you like to wash and card it yourself or have it arrive ready to spin (roving)?
-Read the Program Descriptions & Details below to find out what options are available.
+2. What form would you like your fiber to arrive in?
+Would you like raw fleece so that you can wash and card it yourself?
+Or, would you like it to arrive as roving ready to spin?
+Read the Descriptions & Details below to find out what options are available.

 Adopt-a-Sheep